lukud/raccoon-/README.md

 ### What does raccoon do?

 Raccoon is a semi automated pipeline that is intended to be deployed as the last step of a reference genome assembly in order to correct base substitutions and small indels ('polishing').
 It takes as input the raw data used to assemble the reference, as well as the assembly itself.
-The reads used to perform variant calls of single nucleotide variants and short (<7bp) indels.
+The reads are used to perform variant calls of single nucleotide variants and short (<7bp) indels.
 After hard filtering, the called variants are integrated into the reference and the raw data is remapped onto the modifed assembly.
 Decreases in observed read depths of full length matching reads in regions were a variant has been integrated are used as a criterium to reject wronlgy performed error corrections.
 This process is performed iteratively.
 Polishing reference assemblies is currently particularly important for regions where PacBio data has been used, as these contain an elevated amount of indels even after self correction with quiver.

 ### More details..